ariafatah0711/ctf_aria/overthewire/krypton/level 01.md

 ---
-layout: default
-test_level1
-name_file: level
+layout: level
+level: 1
+previous: "#"
+next: ./level 02.html
 ---

-{% include level-section.html %}

 # soal
 Welcome to Krypton!
 The first level is easy.
 The following string encodes the password using Base64: